KeithDHedger/LFSDesktopProject/LFSDock/README.md

 The format is:<br>
 month date colour<br>
 where month is between 0 - 11 ( 0=January, 11=December ), date is 1- however many days in the month, colour is 0-7 and is a hard coded colour ( this may change later ), 0 is used for todays date.<br>
+You can open the config file with the your default editor by clicking the "Set Dates" buton, dates will be refreshed after selecting "<<<" or ">>>" or toggling calandar.<br>
 <br>
 The calendar and slider gadgets are toggles and so need to be clicked on to make the appropriate window appear/disappear.<br>
 Gadgets can be in any order you wish.<br>